theerapat-y/task-hero-test/README.md

 # Innovation NodeJS shared setting

-## !REMEMBER update your nodejs verion to v4.0.0
+## !REMEMBER update your nodejs version to v4.0.0

 Which ES6 features ship with Node.js by default (no runtime flag required) [Here](https://nodejs.org/en/docs/es6/)

 Check out what are new things coming

 `node --v8-options | grep "in progress"` (11/9/2015)